SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ### <a name="configuration-repository"></a>Managing configurations

-Cumulocity IoT allows to retrieve configuration data and store and manage it in a configuration repository.
+Cumulocity IoT offers to retrieve configuration data and store and manage it in a configuration repository.
 The configuration data contains the parameters and the initial settings of your device.

 Configuration snapshots help you, for example, to apply the same configuration to multiple devices as described below.